*Start and end times are in Australian Eastern Daylight Time (AEDT) Sydney, Melbourne, Hobart, Canberra, UTC+11:00

 Pre-Workshop Activities: 2 pre-recorded PowerPoints are provided plus further reading and other videos.
 These pre-recorded PowerPoints provide information relevant to the first and second LIVE sessions.

-LIVE sessions Workshop content: OPEN sessions are provided on the mornings of each LIVE session.
-These open sessions are for discussion of the pre-workshop content, using Learn to Play Therapy in therapy, and case studies
+LIVE sessions Workshop content: The LIVE morning sessions include a PowerPoint presentation.
+The OPEN sessions are provided on the afternoons of each LIVE session.
+These open sessions are for discussion of the pre-workshop content, the Powerpoint presentation, using Learn to Play Therapy in therapy, and case studies.

 PRESENTER’S PROFILE – SIOBHAN CASEY